Dreissenidae: Shell morphology

-The shells of species of mussels in this family range from 20–40 mm in their maximum dimension, and about half as wide across.
+The shells of species of mussels in this family range from 20 to 40 mm in their maximum dimension, and about half as wide across.
 The shell outline is bent, with one margin usually somewhat incurved, and the other strongly curved outwardly.
 The shell is opaque and robust; in coloration it is yellowish, brownish or greyish, often with light-and-dark stripes.

 Biology and ecology

 These mussels breathe via complex gills.
 They live in clean, well oxygenated, lowland rivers, canals and reservoirs, attaching to stones and other hard surfaces; they will also tolerate slightly brackish water.

 Geographical range of distribution

 In Britain there is only one species from this family, Dreissena polymorpha, the zebra mussel, which is a troublesome invasive species.
-In the USA, both D. polymorpha and D. bugensis are problematic introduced species.
+In the US, both D. polymorpha and D. bugensis are problematic introduced species.